Berkeley schools settle lawsuit after testimony from ex-student impregnated by bus driver

 "We never told anybody," Wesley told the jury as the girl shook.
 "The only people who knew were me, her and God."

-And the adults who expressed concern at Wesley's behavior — a mother upset that he'd given her daughter $5; a camp counselor who said he'd smacked her; a fellow bus driver who reported a lewd comment about a student — never had their complaints been recorded in Wesley's employee file.
+Complaints about Wesley's behavior by a mother upset that he'd given her daughter $5; a camp counselor who said he'd smacked her; a fellow bus driver who reported a lewd comment about a student were never recorded in Wesley's employee file.

 "The plaintiffs would have you hold the school district liable because they didn't run out and fire Mr. Wesley (upon hearing the allegations)," the district's attorney, Dawes Cook, told jurors.
 "The law tells us whose fault it is.
 It's (Wesley's), it's 100 percent his."